saulfrank/dataquality_users/README.md

 ## The output includes
 1. Corrections to the data against the test cases: clean_name, clean_email, clean_phone
-2. Creating a data quality map which is a JSON array of what corrections were made: data_quality_map
+2. Creating a data quality map which is a JSON array of corrections made against test cases: data_quality_map
 3. Exception column to flag data that cannot be programmatically corrected and should be fixed at source : name_exception, email_exception, phone_exception

 ## File outputs